Description

 Other Information: Likes oak.
 Stem is yellowish (sometimes red-brown by base), often swollen in the middle or lower region, & has scabers that darken from brown to blackish.
 Hard to distinguish from L. rugosiceps, except that cap is usually lighter, the stem doesn’t sell, the flesh stains a deeper red, & the pores DNS except for the occasional blue-green mark when you find it.
 Both are good edibles so it doesn’t matter much from a practical point of view.

-Science Notes: DNA testing moved this mushroom from Leccinum to the newly erected genus Leccinellum.
-The powers that be then changed the species name too for good measure.
+Science Notes: The powers that be moved this mushroom from Leccinum to the newly erected genus Leccinellum, changing the species name too for good measure, but have now shifted it back into Leccinum based on further DNA testing.

 Edibility: Good.